enso-org/benchmarks/README.md

 ### Vector Sum

-This benchmark measures the time it takes to sum elements of a vector.
+This benchmark measures the time it takes to sum the elements of a vector.
 The vector is the same as created by the benchmark above - it computes `Point`s and the sum of both of their coordinates is computed.